 Monday, June 29, 2002

-After the tram ride it’s lunch time but there’s no cafeteria so we head to the nearest town and stop at a likely establishment.
-Genevieve and I change into shorts first, because of course it was way too warm for jeans!
-Our restaurant is a good choice, they’ve got fish in a couple of big tanks at Genevieve’s eye level so she can entertain herself while we wait for our food, and as a bonus for mom they are raising tree frogs and give tours.
+After the tram ride it’s lunchtime but there’s no cafeteria so we head to the nearest town and stop at a likely establishment.
+Genevieve and I changed into shorts first, because of course, it was way too warm for jeans!
+Our restaurant is a good choice, they’ve got fish in a couple of big tanks at Genevieve’s eye level so she can entertain herself while we wait for our food, and as a bonus for mom, they are raising tree frogs and give tours.

 And so we head back to the hotel as Genevieve has been asking for the swimming pool and we are only too happy to oblige.